 How RFID Technology Works

 RFID stands for Radio Frequency Identification.
-It is not a single product but a technology category that spans everything from the anti-theft stickers on retail clothing to the E-ZPass transponder on your windshield.
+It isn’t a single product but a technology category that spans everything from the anti-theft stickers on retail clothing to the E-ZPass transponder on your windshield.
 The common thread: a tag carries stored data, and a reader picks up that data using radio waves.

 Every RFID system has three components.
 The tag contains a microchip and antenna programmed with a unique identifier.
 The reader emits radio waves to power the tag and receive its data.
 And the software interprets that data, matching tag IDs to inventory records, employee databases, or shipment manifests.